Integrity Building Inspections

 Integrity Building Inspections uses state of the art Sun Nuclear continuous monitors so just one monitor is accurate enough and the results can be downloaded immediately after the test.
 We can obtain and e-mail your results the same day the Radon test ends.
 Click here for more Radon information on our Radon page.

 The time it takes to inspect a home depends upon what type of inspection(s) are performed, how big the house is, and how many defects it has.
-Whole house inspections often take an average of 2 to 3 hours - even 4 hours on very large homes (does not include time writing reports).
+Whole house inspections often take an average of 2 1/2 to 3 hours - even 4 hours on very large homes (does not include time writing reports).
 Inspections take longer when explaining defects, their cause, and solutions to our clients but this is the service we provide and our reason for being in the inspection business.
 We are here to help you save money with the information provided during the inspection and we welcome your questions and your presence during the inspection.

 We want you to be present during the inspection.
 Our inspectors want to show you specific issues that are observed during the inspection and will offer information about their causes and advice for corrections.
-If you cannot be present, we can review the inspection report that will be e-mailed to you over the phone.
+If you cannot be present, we can review the inspection report that will be e-mailed to you.
 There will be plenty of pictures to help understand the nature of the items found.
 Remember, we off free phone consultation for as long as you own your home so you can call back as often as necessary.
 We want to make sure you understand your inspection and the condition of the home you are buying or selling.

 The owner of the house normally will write up a list or disclose items to the buyer that are wrong or have been previously corrected.
-We will ask to have a copy of the owner’s disclosure so we can verify those items they stated indeed have been corrected or dealt with correctly.
+It is your responsibility to review the disclosure that your real estate agent will give you.
+We normally don't ask to have a copy of the owner’s disclosure because often the homeowner just does not know everything needed to fill in the document correctly.

 We cannot see behind or through walls.
 Inspectors are detectives look for evidence that defective conditions exist.
 We don’t move furniture or clutter to inspect items.
 It is possible that a homeowner will place objects to block a defect.
 We will do our best to observe defects but we cannot find items specifically blocked or deliberately hidden.
 Too much clutter can prevent inspection of an area because we cannot move the items.
 We cannot safely crawl or climb into areas not constructed for human occupancy so if access to an area is too small, flooded with water, too muddy to walk, we will make note of this condition on our report.
 We will make every reasonable effort to inspect every accessible area.